Altpapier/hypixel-discord-guild-bridge/README.md

 `ingameChatConsoleLog` will show the Minecraft chat in the terminal.
 If you wish for it to not show in the console, make sure to set that value to `false`.
 `discordUseSlowCommand` will also set a slow mode on the `Guild Ingame Chat` if this was enabled or disabled by a guild staff member using `/g slow`.
 By default, the slow mode on the channel is set to 0 seconds.
 You can edit that by changing the `discordDefaultSlow` value to any number (in seconds).
 The message sent confirmation will react on messages sent by Discord members in the `Guild Ingame Chat`.
 If the message a member sent was sent successfully the bot will react with ✅.
 If the message was not sent successfully because of `You cannot say the same message twice!` or other reasons the bot will react with ⛔.
 To disable either both or one of those set the value of `checkmarkReactions` and/or `failedReactions` to `false`.
+If you want to make the message images a bit smaller you can reduce the `imageSizeMultiplier` to for example `0.8`.

 7. **Ingame Commands**